awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platform-hooks.md

 Elastic Beanstalk uses a standardized directory structure for hooks\.
 These are scripts that are run during lifecycle events and in response to management operations: when instances in your environment are launched, or when a user initiates a deployment or uses the restart application server feature\.

-All scripts that should be triggered by a hook should be placed in the `/opt/elasticbeanstalk/hooks/` directory.
+Place scripts that you want hooks to trigger in one of the subfolders of the `/opt/elasticbeanstalk/hooks/` folder\.

 Hooks are organized into the following folders:
 + `appdeploy` — Scripts run during an application deployment\.
 Elastic Beanstalk performs an application deployment when new instances are launched and when a client initiates a new version deployment\.